shadany7824/Bayshore_5DX_Plus_Clean/README.md

 ## What is working
  - Same like 5 , 5DX
  - Story Mode Chapter 60 + Get BGM and Meter
+ - Maxi Coin
+ - Online Champion Match (OCM) (85% working.
+The OCM progress is currently not saving.)
  - Time Attack
  - Online Ghost Versus Battle (Send me by **skap** coding by **daiz**)
  - Discarded Vehicle Card to Full Tune Ticket 600hp to 830hp